'Lenny Cooke' film is cautionary tale of squandered sports talent

 Cooke took a wrong turn at age 19 when he could not compete for his high school team because of an age limitation.
 Although he was advised to finish his studies so he would be eligible to play in college, he instead took the payday to sign with a sports agent.

 "I had $350,000 in cold cash.
-It was a jackpot for me," the 6-foot-6 (1.98 m), one-time flashy guard said in an interview.
+It was a jackpot for me," the 6-foot-6, one-time flashy guard said in an interview.
 "I did a lot of things I'd never done or probably will get to do.
-I travelled, I bought anything I wanted.
-I had a lot of women, vehicles, jewellery, everything."
+I traveled, I bought anything I wanted.
+I had a lot of women, vehicles, jewelry, everything."

 The next year he declared himself eligible for the 2002 NBA Draft and waited to be picked but his name was never called.